matthew-brett/pydagogue/curious_git.rst

 as a "Content Management System", that turns out to be really good for version control.

 I'll say that again.
 Git is a content management system.
-Or - to quote from the `root page of the git manual <http://git-scm.com/docs/git.html>`_: "git - the stupid content tracker".
+To quote from the `root page of the git manual <http://git-scm.com/docs/git.html>`_: "git - the stupid content tracker".

+The reason that this is important is that git thinks in a very simple way about files and directories.
+You will ask git to keep backups of files in a directory, and it does just this; it stores snapshots of the files, so you can go back to them later.

+Here is a story where we develop a very simple system for storing file backups.
+We soon find it starts to look just like git.

 ****************
 A familiar story